Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 Set the oven at 200°C (392°F).

-Whisk with hand mixer together the sugar and the margarine in a large mixing bowl until the mixture is pale yellow and fluffy.
+Whisk with a hand mixer (or a stand mixer) together the sugar and the margarine in a large mixing bowl until the mixture is pale yellow and fluffy.
 Add the egg and mix well.

 Step two: Build the pie layers